southwinds-io/volta/docs/envelope_enc.md

 While stringent security policies and regulations universally demand strong encryption and secure key management (including KEK rotation), an explicit, universally mandated schedule for *re-encrypting the actual data with new DEKs* is rare.
 Instead, the requirement for data re-encryption often arises from:

 1.  **Compromise:** If a DEK is compromised.
-2.  **Key Lifecycle Management:** When a DEK reaches the end of its defined cryptoperiod or needs to be retired for other policy reasons.
+2.  **Key Lifecycle Management:** When a DEK reaches the end of its defined crypto-period or needs to be retired for other policy reasons.
 3.  **Risk Assessment:** If an organization's risk assessment identifies that the continued use of an existing DEK (even if not compromised) poses an unacceptable risk.
 4.  **Technological Upgrades:** When migrating to stronger encryption algorithms for the data itself.